awsdocs/amazon-ecr-user-guide/doc_source/troubleshooting.md

 # Amazon ECR troubleshooting<a name="troubleshooting"></a>

-This chapter helps you find diagnostic information for Amazon Elastic Container Registry \(Amazon ECR\), and provides troubleshooting steps for common issues and error messages\.
+This chapter helps you find diagnostic information for \(\), and provides troubleshooting steps for common issues and error messages\.

 **Topics**
 + [Enabling Docker debug output](#debug)